-Remember that, for some passport holders, you will need USD for your visa when you land at Kigali, though it is better and easier to arrange your visa in advance if you need one.
+Remember you will need 100 USD for your East Africa Tourist visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are travelling on a South African passport.
 Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
 Your local payment is payable on Day One of the trip.

-Pounds Sterling or Euro cash
+Pounds Sterling and Euro cash

-You may also like to carry up to 300 GBP or EUR cash as well if your money is currently in sterling or euro.
+You may also like to carry up to 170 GBP/EUR cash as well if your money is currently in sterling or euro.

 This can be useful to buy local currency when you can get to a bank or regular forex bureau.
-If you are not in sterling or euro, you should carry more USD cash.
+If you are not in sterling or euro consider carrying more USD cash.